sotch-pr35mac/syng/README.md

 # __Syng | 词应__
 ##### Dictionary App | 词典应用
----

-## __Notice__
-This project is no longer maintained, and will remain so for the forseeable future.

-### Message from the Author
-It has been increasingly difficult to find good chunks of time to maintan this project, so I will no loner be maintaining it for the forseeable future.
-This will also allow me time to work on other projects I've been interested in.
-There is still a lot that I want to do with this project, and I hope to revive it at some point in the future.

----

 ## __About__
 Syng is a free, open source, Chinese-To-English and English-To-Chinese Dictionary app that makes it easy to lookup words and phrases quickly.
 Currently Syng works on macOS, Windows, and Linux systems.